Nexar Pro review: Solid video, cloud storage make this dash cam a good deal

-In a field dominated by square or rectangular design, the egg-shaped $160 Nexar Pro dash cam (with its equally egg-shaped discrete interior camera) stands out—in a good way.
+In a field dominated by square or rectangular design, the egg-shaped US$160 / AU$215 Nexar Pro dash cam (with its equally egg-shaped discrete interior camera) stands out—in a good way.
 The Nexar Pro is also one of the cheaper options in a dash cam offering cloud storage, bested only in affordability by the previously reviewed Nexar Beam.

-This review is part of our ongoing roundup of the best dash cams.
-Go there for more reviews and buying advice.

 The Nexar Pro’s front camera takes 30 frames per second, 720p video captures when used on its own, but drops to 25fps when the interior camera is attached.
 Nexar choosing 720p is a tad surprising as 1080p resolution (which is what the Beam captures) has been the standard for front captures for a couple of years now.